-The Model 650 encryptor has two network interfaces located in the back of the module: the Local Port interface connects to a physically secure private network and the Network Port interface connects to an unsecure public network.
+The encryptor has two network interfaces located in the back of the module (Figure 2.2-2): the Local Port interface connects to a physically secure private network and the Network Port interface connects to an unsecure public network.
 The rear view is identical for the models except for the labeling on the line interface card.
 The labeling identifies interface card as SONET or Ethernet.

-The rear panel contains network activity LEDs as well as status LEDs on the power supply units.
-The height accommodates the dual -48V DC power supplies.
+The rear panel contains network activity LEDs, the power connector (US 120v connector shown), and the power switch.
 A tamper evident seal indicates movement of the module cover with respect to the module enclosure.